shuai-xu/flink/docs/dev/connectors/elasticsearch.md

 at-least-once delivery of action requests to Elasticsearch clusters.
 It does so by waiting for all pending action requests in the `BulkProcessor` at the time of checkpoints.
-This effectively assures that all requests before the checkpoint was triggered have been successfully acknowledged by Elasticsearch, before proceeding to process more records sent to the sink.
+This effectively assures that all requests before the checkpoint were triggered have been successfully acknowledged by Elasticsearch, before proceeding to process more records sent to the sink.

 More details on checkpoints and fault tolerance are in the [fault tolerance docs]({{site.baseurl}}/internals/stream_checkpointing.html).